robertklep/NPMJSSearch/README.md

 Tip
 ---

-Create a search shortcut from so you can search from the omnibox! (also know as 'the location bar').
+Create a search shortcut from so you can search from the omnibox (also know as 'the location bar').
 You can add shortcuts in the Chrome search engine settings window.